shrimpynuts/news-sentiment/README.md

     <img src="./img/acc_plot/model_binary.png"  height="100%" width= "100%" />
 </p>

 As you can see, our two architectures' results actually differ by quite a bit.
 Model 1 only has one layer.
 In this case, the training accuracy gradually grows, but the testing accuracy gradually decreases.
-This is a good example that the model is too naive and doesn't work well with new data.
+This is a good example that the model is too naive.

 Model 2 is a bit more sophisticated with 3 layers.
 While the testing accuracy in general is better than model 1's, the training accuracy in model 2 too quickly converge to 1.
 This is a good example that the model has overfitted on the training data.
 Although we mentioned that we tried to combat this with dropout layers, the overfitted results are still not ideal.

+For the regression part, we used the same model architectures but without an activation function in the last output layer.
+The model did very poorly as there are just too many features inputted.

 #### Google Cloud Platform